mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 See `"not master" and "node is recovering"`_, and the test scenario called
 "parsing 'not master' and 'node is recovering' errors".

+Why close connections when a node is shutting down?
+'''''''''''''''''''''''''''''''''''''''''''''''''''

+When a server shuts down, it will return one of the "node is shutting down" errors for each attempted operation and eventually will close all connections.
+Keeping a connection to a server which is shutting down open would only produce errors on this connection - such a connection will never be usable for any operations.
+In contrast, when a server 4.2 or later returns "not master" error the connection may be usable for other operations (such as secondary reads).

 What's the point of periodic monitoring?
 ''''''''''''''''''''''''''''''''''''''''